Harika-SVL/Docker/notes.md

 * What happens
     * `Docker Client` will forward the request to Docker daemon
     * `Docker Daemon` will check if the image exists locally.
 If yes it creates the container by using the image
     * If the image doesnot exist, then docker daemon tries to download the image from docker registry connected.
-The default _**Docker registry**_ is `Docker Hub`
+The default _**Docker Registry**_ is `Docker Hub`
     * Downloading image into local repo from registy is called as `PULL`
     * Once the image is pulled the container is created